 You're seeing this message because you're using an older version of Internet Explorer that is unsupported on our website.
 Please use these links to upgrade to a modern web browser that fully supports our website and protects your computer from security risks.

-To be considered for full admission into the Athletic Training Education Program (ATEP), the student must meet each of the following criteria:
+To be considered for full admission into the Athletic Training Program (ATP), the student must meet each of the following criteria:

 1. Completion of a minimum of 28 semester hours.
 Transfer students are required to have prerequisite course work approved by the Program Director.